derekmerck/dstack-cirr/README.md

 #### Install the Administrative Backend

-This only needs to be done once and then all other stacks can share the same cluster and data management systems.
+The admin stack only needs to be deployed once, and then all other stacks can share the same cluster and data management systems.

 4. Set variables for abstractions and secrets